 14% said that they remembered the entertainment or guest speaker at these events the most while 10% said that the opportunities for photos stood out the most.

-Event follow-up that seems to be effective the most is a link to an event webpage where event pictures can be seen.
-The only issue with this is that 75% of people who responded said they want a brand to get in touch with them 2 days after an event is done with the link to these pictures.
+Event follow-up that seems to be most effective includes a link to an event webpage where event pictures can be seen.
+The only issue with this is that 75% of people who responded said they want a brand to get in touch with them within 48 hours after an event is completed with the link to these pictures.